 The Sondra Kelly Award provides $5,000 to women screenwriters in mid-career for research/development on a self-initiated project.

 Sondra Kelly was a longtime member of the Writers Guild of Canada.
 In 2007, she received the WGC Writers Block Award for her record of exceptional service to the WGC and for her work strengthening the Canadian screenwriting community.
 In addition to serving on the WGC council from January 1997 to December 2003, Sondra occupied the first WGC-designated seat on the Actra Fraternal Benefits Society (AFBS) board (1998-2003).
 Hers was the first writer’s voice on a board made up of actors, producers, and broadcasters at a time when a writer’s voice was much needed.
-The 2018 recipient is Sarah Dodd.
+The 2020 recipient is Cynthia Knight.

 Alex Barris Mentorship Award

 Alex Barris was a writer, broadcaster, and journalist; a pioneer of Canadian television, and proud member of the WGC.
 He was also a wonderful mentor, giving his time and talent to new writers who were just getting started in the industry.
 The Alex Barris Mentorship Award was created after his death in 2004, to keep his name and spirit alive and to perpetuate the tradition of mentorship.